pivotal-cf/service-backup/README.md

 ## Development

-This tool shells out to the [aws cli](http://aws.amazon.com/documentation/cli/) which requires python.
-Both of these things must be installed and on the path.

 The integration tests require access to a bucket called `service-backup-integration-test` with all permissions.
 Example policy is as follows:

 ```json